thinktandem/tandem/site/blog/2018-01-03-lando-share-sharing-is-caring.md

 ---
 title: "Lando Share ~ Sharing is Caring"
 tags:
   - development
   - localdev
+  - lando
   - testing
   - drupal
   - wordpress
   - serundeputy
 author: "Geoff St. Pierre"
 date: "2018-01-03"
 summary: "Use the `lando share` command to expose a URL of your local Lando site.
 For example to view it on actual mobile devices for browser testing before you release it to the world!"